Mandy Minella: 2015: Continued inconsistency

 It was the latter part of the year when Minella began to turn around, qualifying for the Tournoi de Québec, reaching the doubles final of the Internacional Femenil Monterrey and the quarterfinals of the Red Rock Pro Open.
-It was not until the Kirkland Challenger where Minella gained her confidence.
-She won the singles and doubles title of the Challenger, defeating players such as Sofia Arvidsson, Jovana Jakšić, Antonia Lottner, Jessica Pegula and Nicole Gibbs.
+It was not until the Kirkland Challenger that Minella gained her confidence.
+She won the singles and doubles titles of the Challenger, defeating players such as Sofia Arvidsson, Jovana Jakšić, Antonia Lottner, Jessica Pegula and Nicole Gibbs.
 In her second-round match against Jakšić, Minella was down 4–6, 0–5, and won the match 4–6, 7–5, 6–3, saving three match points.
 This was her second $50k title, her biggest to date.
-Next tournament was the Luxembourg Open where she received a main-draw wildcard into the singles event, however, she had no luck in her draw once again, losing to former world No. 1, Jelena Janković, in the first round.
+Next tournament was the Luxembourg Open, where she received a main-draw wildcard into the singles event; however, she had no luck in her draw once again, losing to former world No. 1, Jelena Janković, in the first round.
 She had more success in the doubles competition, where she partnered Julie Coin, reaching the quarterfinals.
 Her last tournament of the season was to be the Open de Limoges.
-Despite losing in qualifying to Anna Blinkova, Minella entered into the main draw as lucky loser following Lesia Tsurenko's withdrawal.
+Despite losing in qualifying to Anna Blinkova, Minella entered the main draw as a lucky loser following Lesia Tsurenko's withdrawal.
 In the first round, she managed to defeat Stefanie Vögele.
 However, she then fell to former Roland Garros champion, Francesca Schiavone, in straight sets.
-But Minella finished season on a high, after winning the doubles competition, partnering Barbora Krejčíková.
+But Minella finished the season on a high, after winning the doubles competition, partnering Barbora Krejčíková.
 This marked her first triumph at a WTA 125 tournament.

 2016

 In 2016, Minella started the year poorly, including a string of first-round losses in Auckland, Melbourne and Launceston.
 At the Taiwan Open in Kaohsiung, she managed to score another WTA main-draw win, defeating Naomi Osaka in the first round before falling to local favourite Hsieh Su-wei.
 However, Minella bowed out in the first or second round of her next four events which included both ITF and WTA tournaments.
 In Fed Cup, she began to turn the tide, boasting an unbeaten record in Europe/Africa Zone Group III, helping Luxembourg gain promotion to Group II in 2017 alongside teammates Claudine Schaul, Eléonora Molinaro and Merima Mujasevic.

 Minella began her 2016 clay-court campaign at the Prague Open.
 However, she lost to Océane Dodin in the second qualifying round.
 A few more early losses in Cagnes-sur-Mer, Saint-Gaudens and Strasbourg had only given more worries as she had failed to win back-to-back singles matches, excluding Fed Cup, for the entire year.
-This was not to change at the French Open though, as she lost to Klára Koukalová in the second round of qualifying.
+This was not to change at the French Open, though, as she lost to Klára Koukalová in the second round of qualifying.
 The Bol Open, however, proved to be a lucky charm for Minella as she started to turn her year around.
-This event saw her win her first WTA singles title in which she boasted wins over current top and former top-100 players Evgeniya Rodina, Varvara Lepchenko, Marina Erakovic, Ana Konjuh and Polona Hercog.
+This event saw her win her first WTA singles title, in which she boasted wins over current top and former top-100 players Evgeniya Rodina, Varvara Lepchenko, Marina Erakovic, Ana Konjuh and Polona Hercog.